Nordhorn: Further quarters

-Although the modern German meaning of streng is "stern" or "strict", the name actually comes from the so-called Strang ("string" or "strand"), a row of dunes.
-The Strang stretches from Bogenstraße to Nyhoegen Bridge on Bentheimer Straße.
-In the early 19th century, the textile manufacturer Ludwig Povel built workers' dwellings on the near part of the Strang in the Bogenstr.-Ludwigstr. area.
-On the farther part of the Strang, private houses were built in the 1930s and later.
+While the modern German word streng means "stern" or "strict", the name actually derives from Strang ("string" or "strand"), referring to a row of dunes stretching from Bogenstraße to Nyhoegen Bridge on Bentheimer Straße.
+In the early 19th century, the textile industrialist Ludwig Povel built workers' housing along the nearer part of the Strang (around Bogenstraße and Ludwigstraße).
+In the 1930s and thereafter, private homes were added in the farther section.